 Teach your kids about fire safety at an early age.
 Warn them about the dangers of playing with matches and lighters, and ensure that they know the stop, drop and roll rule.
 You will also need a fire escape route that ends in a meeting place outside.
 Practice your escape route twice a year so that everyone knows where to go in the event of a fire.
-It’s important that your meeting place not be in your backyard.
-A good meeting place is the sidewalk in front of your home.
+It’s important that your meeting place is not in your backyard.
+A good meeting place is a sidewalk in front of your home.

 Check your smoke alarms

 You should install smoke alarms on every floor of your house.
 Smoke alarms need to be replaced every 10 years and you should be testing them once per month to ensure that they are working effectively.